24th Regiment of (Light) Dragoons

 The 24th Regiment of (Light) Dragoons was a regiment in the British Army which existed between 1794 and 1819.

 English establishment

-The regiment was raised by Colonel William Loftus and was commissioned on 20 March 1794 as the 24th Regiment of (Light) Dragoons, which was sworn in at Netley Camp, near Southampton.
+The regiment was raised by Colonel William Loftus and commissioned on 20 March 1794 as the 24th Regiment of (Light) Dragoons, which was sworn in at Netley Camp, near Southampton.
 On 1 October, Colonel Loftus was commissioned as the colonel of the regiment, moving his headquarters to Blandford in Dorset in the same month, billeting in neighbouring towns and villages for six months.
 Lieutenant Colonel Lord William Bentinck was appointed to command the regiment, reporting at Blandford by 28 December 1794.

 Loftus had raised the regiment with the intention of serving in Ireland, deliberately recruited mostly from Norfolk men and not Irish recruits to reduce the potential of divided loyalties.
 Once orders for assignment to Ireland had been completed, the regiment moved to Bath in April 1795, under orders to march to Liverpool for embarkation to Ireland, landing at Dublin on 2 May.